 Most nurses join the healthcare profession because they genuinely care about other people and have compassionate hearts.
 Really, nurse’s ability to provide assistance and comfort is a virtue.
 Sometimes, however, what one considers innocent-support is not seen as professional.
 It may cause the nurse to cross over the invisible nurse and patient boundary line.
 Occasionally, due to the sensitive nature of certain situations, some are more susceptible to offering support that could be misconstrued.
 So how does a nurse keep a balanced level between supportive care without getting TOO involved?
 The line between therapeutic and improper is a line that varies depending on the particular situation.
 Nurses, especially travel nurses who may try to form friendships with patients because of them not knowing locals as well, can find themselves accidentally acting in a way that is not proper.
 However, the rules are confusing, let’s be honest!

-The best thing you can do to understand proper etiquette between relationships with someone you’re treating, you’ve got to get schooled.
+The best thing you can do to understand proper nurse and patient boundaries with someone you’re treating, you’ve got to get schooled.
 In order to ensure your patient feels safe and that you do not accidentally jeopardize your career, its crucial to get yourself educated on what is appropriate and what is not.
 Read up on the literature out there and maybe even find a seasoned nurse that can help mentor you so that you never run into any issues.
 At the same time, if you see a new nurse that may not know proper boundary protocol, try taking them under your wing and teaching them!

 What is the definition of “professional boundaries?”

 The National Council of State Boards of Nursing (NCSBN), says professional boundaries are “the spaces between the nurse’s power and the client’s vulnerability.”
 So what exactly does that mean?
 Well basically, it means that because you are the one in the position of the professional and they are in the position where they depend on your care, its important to conduct yourself in a way that makes your patient’s needs met safely.